lilatomic/lilatomic.ca/posts/dhall_common_tasks_for_config_files.md

 1. Register it in the ':/render.dhall'

 1. Use it by accessing the constructor you want.
-Note that the renderer is the same, since they're ultimatly the same type:
+Note that the renderer is the same, since they're ultimately the same type:

 	``` dhall
 	let Systemd = ../types.dhall